denisa-ms/adx-analytics-fabric/docs/workshop.md

 ## Mirroring
 * [Fabric Mirroring](<https://learn.microsoft.com/en-us/fabric/real-time-analytics/onelake-shortcuts?tabs=onelake-shortcut>)
-  Fabric Mirroring is a functionality designed to help us to replicate data from external sources to OneLake, serving the purpose of maintaining data synchronization between two databases or data warehouses.
+ is a functionality designed to help us to replicate data from external sources to OneLake, serving the purpose of maintaining data synchronization between two databases or data warehouses.
 Operating seamlessly in the background, this continuous process guarantees that Microsoft Fabric consistently identifies and integrates updates into the data warehouse in near real-time, for analytical purposes.
   Accessing and managing this data involves navigating complex ETL (Extract, Transform & Load) pipelines, business processes, and decision silos, resulting in additional disadvantages.
 These include mission-critical data stored in silos, resulting in restricted access, prolonged wait times for data processes, constrained tool flexibility for analysis, an absence of collaboration foundation, and the lack of common, open data formats for diverse analytical scenarios.
   Mirroring in Microsoft Fabric addresses these disadvantages by offering two key experiences to expedite the realization of insights and decisions:
   Near real-time replication of data into a SaaS data lake, featuring integrated analytics experiences for both BI and AI.